RISC-V ISAs provide a set of up to 32×64-bit performance counters and

 time CSR, which counts wall-clock real time that has passed from an

-should provide a means of determining the period of the real-time
+The execution environment should provide a means of determining the period of

-environment should provide a means to determine the accuracy of the
+The environment should provide a means to determine the accuracy of the clock

 The RDINSTRET pseudoinstruction reads the low XLEN bits of the